A closer look at the most debated and controversial moments involving Bill Maher.

 In January 2021, Bill Maher promoted the COVID-19 lab leak theory.

-In March 2021, Bill Maher criticized China's treatment of the Uyghur minority in Xinjiang, saying the United States had "lost" to China in the "battle for the 21st century" and that the U.S. was wasting time in a "never-ending woke competition".
+In March 2021, Bill Maher criticized China's treatment of the Uyghur minority in Xinjiang and claimed the United States has "lost" to China in the "battle for the 21st century."
+He also stated that the United States is wasting time in a "never-ending woke competition".

-On April 16, 2021, Bill Maher criticized media coverage of the COVID-19 pandemic, calling it "panic porn" and stating that the population is badly misinformed due to biased sources of medical information.
+On April 16, 2021, Bill Maher criticized media coverage of the COVID-19 pandemic, calling it "panic porn" and stating that the population is badly misinformed due to biased sources.

-In March 2022, Bill Maher rebuked liberals for their opposition to the Florida Parental Rights in Education Act and defended Republicans for pushing the bill.
+In March 2022, Bill Maher rebuked liberals for opposing the Florida Parental Rights in Education Act and defended Republicans for supporting the bill.

-In May 2022, Bill Maher commented on the rise in LGBT identification, suggesting it's partly due to feeling free to express oneself and partly due to it being trendy.
-He also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children."
+In May 2022, Bill Maher said that the rise in LGBT numbers is partly due to people feeling free to identify, but also because it's trendy.
+Maher also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children".

-In 2022, Bill Maher blamed mass shootings in part on Hollywood's romanticization of gun violence in movies.
+In 2022, Bill Maher blamed mass shootings in part on Hollywood's romanticization of gun violence in movies, although he also said he is glad that guns exist saying it "levels the playing field".

-In September 2023, Bill Maher criticized the 2023 Writers Guild of America strike on his Club Random podcast and in an interview with TMZ.
-He stated that writers are not owed a living and criticized some of their demands as kooky.
-He also disagreed with the WGA's proposal of having a mandate to have a particular set number of writers on each show and expressed his wish to have Governor Gavin Newsom help end the strike.
+In September 2023, Bill Maher criticized the 2023 Writers Guild of America strike on his Club Random podcast, stating that writers are not owed a living and some demands are "kooky."
+He clarified that he supports the strike but disagrees with certain demands, such as mandating a set number of writers on each show.
+Maher expressed his wish to have Governor Gavin Newsom help end the strike.

-In February 2024, Maher revealed that he decided not to release a two-hour interview with Kanye West recorded for Club Random due to the rapper's antisemitic comments.
+In February 2024, Maher revealed that he decided not to release a two-hour interview with Kanye West recorded for Club Random because of the rapper's recent antisemitic comments.

 Donald John Trump is an American politician media personality and...